ivy-llc/ivy/README.rst

     print('Finished training!')

-Last but no least, we are also working on specific extension totally written in Ivy and therefore usable within any framework, covering topics like `Mechanics`_, `Computer Vision`_, `Robotics`_, a `Reinforcement Learning Gym`_, `Memory`_ and implementation of various `Models`_ or `Builder tools`_ with trainers, data loaders and more.
+Last but not least, we are also working on specific extension totally written in Ivy and therefore usable within any framework, covering topics like `Mechanics`_, `Computer Vision`_, `Robotics`_, a `Reinforcement Learning Gym`_, `Memory`_ and implementation of various `Models`_ or `Builder tools`_ with trainers, data loaders and more.

 TODO: Maybe add small logos in a row?